Table of Contents

 Figure 2: Amine Gas Sweetening Unit Diagram

-The raw natural sour gas from the well enters inlet separator where contaminants like mist, water, and condensate are removed.
-The acid gas free from contaminants flows into the absorber from the bottom of the contact vessel and flows upward while the lean amine solution enters from the top of the absorber and flows downward.
+The raw natural sour gas from the well enters the inlet separator, where contaminants like mist, water, and condensate are removed.
+The acid gas free from contaminants flows into the absorber from the bottom of the contact vessel and flows upward, while the lean amine solution enters from the top of the absorber and flows downward.

-When lean amine and acid gas come in contact, a chemical reaction takes place, which is exothermic.
+When lean amine and acid gas come in contact, an exothermic chemical reaction occurs.
 In this reaction, the amine absorbs the acidic contaminants of feed gas and turns sour gas into sweet gas, while the lean amine becomes rich amine after absorbing the acid gas.
-The treated gas flows out from the upper part of the absorber while the amine with acid gas flow from the bottom of the absorber.
-The processed feed gas from the contractor enters the processed gas KOD, where any amine traces in the treated gas are removed, and it is then routed towards downstream facilities.
+The treated gas flows out from the upper part of the absorber, while the amine with acid gas flows from the bottom of the absorber.
+The processed feed gas from the contractor enters the processed gas KOD, where any amine traces in the treated gas are removed and routed towards downstream facilities.

-The rich amine solution flows out from the absorber bottom and into the amine flash drum.
+The rich amine solution flows from the absorber bottom into the amine flash drum.
 In the amine flash drum, the portion of acidic gas is eradicated.
-The rich amine solution flows out of an amine flash drum and flows into the heat exchanger.
-Heat exchanger conserves energy and reduces the overall energy needs for the sweetening procedure.
-The temperature of the acid gas-rich amine is enhanced by the lean amine approaching from the regenerator.
+The rich amine solution flows out of an amine flash drum and into the heat exchanger.
+The heat exchanger conserves energy and reduces the energy needed for the sweetening procedure.
+The temperature of the acid gas-rich amine is enhanced by the lean amine approaching the regenerator.

 The amine rich with acid gas then flows into the regenerator, which has a condenser and a reboiler.
-Reboiler is the direct-fired heater where the temperature of amine rich with acid gas is increased to eliminate all acid gases from the amine solution.
+A reboiler is a direct-fired heater where the temperature of amine rich with acid gas is increased to eliminate all acid gases from the amine solution.
 The amine is then routed towards the heat exchanger.
-The product of the regenerator is a combination of acid gas & water vapours, and the condenser installed in the ASU handles this stream.
+The regenerator’s product is a combination of acid gas and water vapours, and the condenser installed in the ASU handles this stream.
 In the condenser, the water vapours condense to produce the reflux.

-The reflux drum in the amine plant collects the water vapours and acidic gases from the condenser.
-The acid gas leaves the reflux drum flows towards the disposal system designed for acid gas.
-The water from the reflux pump is handled by the reflux, which pumps it to the regenerator top.
+The reflux drum in the amine plant collects water vapours and acidic gases from the condenser.
+The acid gas that leaves the reflux drum flows towards the disposal system designed for acid gas.
+The reflux handles the water from the reflux pump, which pumps it to the regenerator top.

 The lean amine that flows out from the heat exchanger still has an increased temperature.
-Lean amine finally flows through the lean amine cooler to decrease its temperature.
-Lean solution cooler uses air to lower the temperature of the lean amine.
+Finally, it flows through the lean amine cooler to decrease its temperature.
+The lean solution cooler uses air to lower the temperature of the lean amine.
 The lean amine is then sent to the contact tower via circulation pumps for the next cycle.

 Mechanical and activated carbon filters are also available on the amine unit.
 The mechanical filter is placed on the lean amine stream.
 It filters the solution from solid impurities like sand, iron oxide, iron sulfide, and pipeline dust.
 The activated carbon filter is installed on the downstream.
 It filters out water-soluble compounds, unknown foam contributors, and hydrocarbons.